juxhouse/bela-resources/README.md

 ## Diagram-as-Code

-You can upload "hard coded" diagram elements to BELA using the JSON format defined by the [BELA API](API.md).
+You can upload "hard coded" diagram elements to BELA using the ECD format defined by the [BELA API](API.md).

 Add [this command](/updaters/reference/upload-example.md#uploading-diagrams-as-code) to your CI/CD pipeline to update BELA with custom diagram elements.
-It will upload the `bela-custom-update.json` file to BELA if it exists.
+It will upload the `.bela/bela-custom-update.ecd` file to BELA if it exists.

-Now, every repository that uses this CI/CD pipeline can simply create the `bela-custom-update.json` file for custom diagrams-as-code.
+Now, every project of yours that uses this CI/CD pipeline can simply create the `.bela/bela-custom-update.ecd` file for custom diagrams-as-code.

 > [!IMPORTANT]
 > Diagram-as-code is a technique that produces diagram code that is brittle and redundant with your production code.
 Use this only in exceptional cases.
 It is often better to simply use the BELA UI to model these cases.